South India: Politics

 Politics in South India is characterized by a mix of regional and national political parties.
 The Justice Party and Swaraj Party were the two major parties in the erstwhile Madras Presidency.
 The Justice Party eventually lost the 1937 elections to the Indian National Congress, and Chakravarti Rajagopalachari became the Chief Minister of the Madras Presidency.
-During the 1920s and 1930s, the Self-Respect Movement, spearheaded by Theagaroya Chetty and E. V. Ramaswamy (commonly known as Periyar), emerged in the Madras Presidency.
-In 1944, Periyar transformed the party into a social organisation, renaming the party Dravidar Kazhagam, and withdrew from electoral politics.
-The initial aim was the secession of Dravida Nadu from the rest of India upon Indian independence.
+During the 1920s and 1930s, the Self-Respect Movement, spearheaded by Theagaroya Chetty and E. V. Ramaswamy (Periyar), emerged in the Madras Presidency.
+In 1944, Periyar transformed the party into a social organisation, renaming the party Dravidar Kazhagam, and withdrew from electoral politics, with the initial aim of secession from the rest of India upon Indian independence.

 After independence, C. N. Annadurai, a follower of Periyar, formed the Dravida Munnetra Kazhagam (DMK) in 1948.
-The Anti-Hindi agitations of Tamil Nadu led to the rise of Dravidian parties that formed Tamil Nadu's first government, in 1967.
+The Indian National Congress dominated the political scene in Madras in the 1950s and 1960s under the leadership of K. Kamaraj, who led the party after the death of Jawaharlal Nehru and ensured the selection of Prime Ministers Lal Bahadur Shastri and Indira Gandhi.
+The anti-Hindi agitations led to the rise of the DMK, which came to power in 1967.
 In 1972, a split in the DMK resulted in the formation of the All India Anna Dravida Munnetra Kazhagam (AIADMK) led by M. G. Ramachandran.
 Dravidian parties continue to dominate Tamil Nadu electoral politics, the national parties usually aligning as junior partners to the major Dravidian parties, AIADMK and DMK.

-Indian National Congress dominated the political scene in Tamil Nadu in the 1950s and 1960s under the leadership of K. Kamaraj, who led the party after the death of Jawaharlal Nehru and ensured the selection of Prime Ministers Lal Bahadur Shastri and Indira Gandhi.
-Congress continues to be a major party in Telangana, Karnataka, and Kerala.
+The Congress continues to be a major party in Karnataka, Kerala, Puducherry, and Telangana.
 The party ruled with minimal opposition for 30 years in Andhra Pradesh, before the formation of the Telugu Desam Party by Nandamuri Taraka Rama Rao in 1982.
-Two prominent coalitions in Kerala are the United Democratic Front, led by the Indian National Congress, and the Left Democratic Front, led by the Communist Party of India (Marxist).
+In Karnataka, the Bharatiya Janata Party and Janata Dal (Secular) emerged as significant parties in the late 20th century.
+Two prominent coalitions in Kerala are the United Democratic Front, led by the Congress, and the Left Democratic Front, led by the Communist Party of India (Marxist).
 For the past fifty years, these two coalitions have been alternately in power; and E. M. S. Namboodiripad, the first elected chief minister of Kerala in 1957, is credited as the leader of the first democratically elected communist government in the world.
-The Bharatiya Janata Party and Janata Dal (Secular) are significant parties in Karnataka.
+Parties which split from the Congress such as YSR Congress in Andhra Pradesh, and All India N.R.
+Congress in Puducherry, have emerged as significant regional parties in their respective regions.
+The Telangana Rashtra Samithi emerged as a prominent party in Telangana, after its campaign for statehood for Telangana and the state's formation in 2014.

-C. Rajagopalachari, the first Indian Governor General of India post independence, was from South India.
+Rajagopalachari was the first and only Indian to hold the post Governor General of India, before the position was abolished in January 1950.
 The region has produced six Indian presidents, namely, Sarvepalli Radhakrishnan, V. V. Giri, Neelam Sanjiva Reddy, R. Venkataraman, K. R. Narayanan, and APJ Abdul Kalam.
-Prime ministers P. V. Narasimha Rao and H. D. Deve Gowda were from the region.
+Indian prime ministers from South India include P. V. Narasimha Rao, and H. D. Deve Gowda.